ShaneBurkhart/SparkSchoolCourses/_posts/2016-12-7-twitter-clone-5-3.md

 </main>
 ```

-The first thing we change is the form “action” attribute.
-Our update route is going to listen for a POST route at “/tweets/:id/update”.
+The first thing we change is the form "action" attribute.
+Our update route is going to listen for a POST route at "/tweets/:id/update".
 We're following the same resource-action pattern.

 Next, we are populating inputs with the tweet's current values.
-For “input” elements, we give populate it with the “value” attribute.
-For “textarea” elements, we put the value in the elements contents.
-Lastly, we updated the button to say “Update Tweet” so it's obvious what the user is doing.
+For "input" elements, we give populate it with the "value" attribute.
+For "textarea" elements, we put the value in the elements contents.
+Lastly, we updated the button to say "Update Tweet" so it's obvious what the user is doing.

 Refresh the edit tweet page and you should see the form populated with the tweet values.